SYNQ Security Policy

 Data access level

-• Access to log-level information for relevant data tools such as dbt, data warehouse, data orchestrators, and BI tools to provide data observability functionality such as parsing information about the execution of data transformation, lineage, logs, and alerting
+- [Minimal] access to logs for relevant data tools such as dbt, data warehouse, data orchestrators, and BI tools to provide data observability functionality such as parsing information about the execution of data transformation, lineage, logs, and alerting

-• Access to information_schema in the data warehouse to understand freshness and volume of data across tables in the data warehouse to provide automated data anomaly detection
+in the data warehouse to understand freshness and volume of data across tables in the data warehouse to provide automated data anomaly detection - [Recommended] access to query logs to allow Synq process query logs and expose additional functionality such as advanced lineage parsing, monitors automation or query analytics

 Data Storage and Processing Locations